 The new terminal seeks not only flexibility and dynamism, but also comfort for passengers during the longest stays, for which a pleasant, well-lit space has been created.

-In the arrivals area, the route is equally linear and intuitive: once they have claimed their baggage, passengers are practically right in front of the building exits.
+The route taken by passengers in the arrivals area is equally simple and intuitive: once they have claimed their baggage, passengers are practically right in front of the building exits.

 Likewise, the commercial aspect has been treated from a functional point of view.
-Passengers who have time before boarding aircraft will be able to see the shopping areas that have been strategically placed in the building from the check-in desks: on one side the shops and, on the other, the cafeteria and the rest area.
-On leaving the terminal, passengers will have the same facilities for finding the services they need: the car hire companies are located by the exit doors of the baggage reclaim area and provide service to customers both inside and outside the area, in the arrivals lobby.
+Passengers who have time before boarding aircraft will be able to see the shopping areas that have been strategically placed in the building from the check-in desks: to the right there is a cafeteria and shopping area that has been designed and equipped to make waiting a more pleasant experience for passengers, while the rest area can be found surrounding the shopping area.
+Upon leaving the terminal, passengers will find it equally simple to find the services they need: the car hire companies are located by the exit doors of the baggage reclaim area and provide service to customers both inside the lobby and outside, in the arrivals lobby.

 - Shopping Area